EDTECH SEO & AI VISIBILITY CASE STUDYHow we grew Blue Carrot AI citation share 1%→8% in 60 days and +25% SQLs in 90 days

 Targeted link-building combined with strong content often outperforms broad outreach campaigns.
 In this e-learning SEO case study, GrowPad used focused link-building to support already-optimized pages, which helped improve rankings and visibility without relying on high-volume outreach campaigns.

-The most relevant metrics are qualified leads, conversion rates on service pages, and engagement on priority content.
+For SEO, the most relevant metrics are qualified leads, conversion rates on service pages, and engagement on priority content.
 Rankings and traffic serve as indicators, but they are secondary to lead quality.

 GrowPad works well with e-learning SaaS companies that want SEO to support lead generation and long-term positioning rather than short-term traffic gains.